descobee/5-Day-Weather-App/README.md

-# Fifthlab 5-Day Weather Application
+# 5-Day Weather Application

-A simple Flutter weather project that implements the required expectations in this [document](https://docs.google.com/document/d/1M-e7DcdbtQwYlvNw4DkzDrVnuWs4yDjXcelOLBKt3ug/edit).
+A simple Flutter weather project that implements the features below

 ## Application Features